aman4720/Superset/index.md

 tee /etc/containers/registries.conf: Writes the echoed text to the specified file (/etc/containers/registries.conf) with superuser permissions.

-So, in short, this command sets up container registry configurations, specifically telling the system to search for container images on Docker Hub (docker.io), and writes this configuration to the /etc/containers/registries.conf file using superuser privileges.
+So, this command sets up container registry configurations, specifically telling the system to search for container images on Docker Hub (docker.io), and writes this configuration to the /etc/containers/registries.conf file using superuser privileges.